ARM-software/bsa-acs/README.md

 This suite includes a set of examples of the invariant behaviors that are provided by the [BSA](https://developer.arm.com/documentation/den0094/c/?lang=en) specification, so that you can verify if these behaviour have been interpreted correctly.
 Most of the tests are executed from UEFI (Unified Extensible Firmware Interface) Shell by executing the BSA UEFI shell application.
 A few tests are executed by running the BSA ACS Linux application which in turn depends on the BSA ACS Linux kernel module.
+The tests can also be executed in a Bare-metal environment.
+The initialization of the Bare-metal environment is specific to the environment and is out of scope of this document.

 ## Release details
  - Code quality: v1.0.5
  - The tests are written for version 1.0 (c) of the BSA specification.
+ - The tests can be run at both the Pre-Silicon and Silicon level.
+ - For complete coverage of the BSA rules, availability of an Exerciser is required for Exerciser tests to be run during verficiation at Pre-Silicon level.
  - The compliance suite is not a substitute for design verification.
  - To review the BSA ACS logs, Arm licensees can contact Arm directly through their partner managers.
  - To know about the BSA rules not implemented in this release, see the [Test Scenario Document](docs/Arm_BSA_Architecture_Compliance_Test_Scenario.pdf).